charisgao/STAT-4830-Optimizing-Attention-Project/docs/development_log.md

 ### NAS Deep-Dive

-We initially settled on Neural Architecture Search, developing a proposal focused on:
+We initially settled on Neural Architecture Search and wanted to focus on:

 - Systematic optimization of neural network architectures to balance performance metrics
 - Exploration of methods including RL, DARTS, and ENAS